CHILDREN OF THE JIHAD, What if They Return?

 Director(s): Dorothée LEPINE, Seamus HALEY – Writer(s): Dorothée LEPINE, Edith BOUVIER Contact Print page

 Regardless of whether they are minors, who were brought to the land of the "caliphate" by relatives from abroad, or whether they were born there… These children will be a concern for the entire international community, starting with France and Europe, who are closest to the territory ...

 Whether the terrorist organisation is eradicated militarily or not in the coming months, ISIS has already prepared its future generation of combatants.
-Nikita Malik has been working on a report by the Quilliam Foundation (a British think tank against extremism): "ISIS’ use of children as a means of propaganda is unprecedented in history on such a scale.
-Their role is not only to ensure the daily needs of the Caliphate, but also to spread jihadist ideology, infiltrate society so deeply and so permanently that its disciples will live and exist among us even if the territories are lost."
+Nikita Malik has been working on a report by the Quilliam Foundation (a British think tank against extremism): "ISIS uses children as a means of propaganda on an unprecedented scale”.
+Are our Western democracies prepared for their return?
+And what to do with children who have committed atrocities, assassinations?

 Experts say it will take a generation to overcome a phenomenon that is not restricted to a particular country and that requires solutions that cannot focus on just punitive measures.